SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ListTreeTable/ListTreeTable.md

 ```
 SpFilteringListPresenter new
-    items: Smalltalk allClasses ;
+    items: Smalltalk allClasses;
-    openWithLayout: SpFilteringListPresenter topLayout ;
+    openWithLayout: SpFilteringListPresenter topLayout;
     applyFilter: 'ZZ';
-    open ;
+    open;
     withWindowDo: [ :window |
         window title: 'SpFilteringListPresenter prefiltered example' ]
 ```

 ### Selectable filtering lists

 Often lists are used to select items.
 This is what the class `SpFilteringSelectableListPresenter` offers.
-In addition to be able to filter items, it lets the user select items by ticking them as shown by Figure *@figSelectable@*.
+In addition to be able to filter items, it lets the user select items by ticking them as shown by Fig. *@figSelectable@*.

 ![A selectable filtering list with bottom filter.](figures/SelectableList.png width=60&label=figSelectable)

 The following script produces the situation describes by
 ```
 (SpFilteringSelectableListPresenter new
-    items: Smalltalk allClasses ;
+    items: Smalltalk allClasses;
-    layout: SpFilteringListPresenter topLayout ;
+    layout: SpFilteringListPresenter topLayout;
     asWindow)
         title: 'SpFilteringSelectableListPresenter example';
         open